atherdon/newsletters/archive/Thematic/2020/ December/progressing/experts1/content.md

 Hope you enjoy meeting the person on the other side of the story!

 We also launched on [Product Hunt](https://www.producthunt.com/posts/tech-expert-video-calls).
-Feel free to give us you love ;)
+Feel free to give us your love ;)

 David Smooke,